maheshsv/til/tools/BI-tools.md

-# BI Tools: Redash, Metabase and Superset
+# BI Tools: Redash, Metabase and Superset etc

 Our company have been doing some research and playing around with BI tools recently.
 Here is a list of BI tools we think are very interesting, powerful and worth exploring.